avivbiton/RandomContentGenerator/README.md

-# Random Content Generator (RCG)

-Generate a random content based on a schema can be used as an inspiration or real-time content generation for your projects.
-RCG was designed to fit for every type of project thanks to custom schemas that will allow you to customize the content generation to fit your project.
-The content will be parsed to JSON format.
+Simple but customizable content generation for whatever reason you may need it (inspiration, random infinite content, and more).

-# How it works
+## How it works

-You need to define a schema first.
-A schema can be very simple or extremely complex it all depends on your personal needs.
-a schema has a property called "fields".
-Each field will be generated into the final result.
-The generator use different types of parses to pick or generate the content.
-The most basic parser (Which, technically, is not even parser) will just pick a random string out of a array of strings.
+You feed RCG a Schema and it will output the content in JSON format.
+As simple as that.

-An example of very basic schema (no parsers)
+An example of a very basic schema.

     {
         "fields":{